CHINO AIR QUALITY IS GOOD WE ARE LOOKING FORWARD TO AN EXCITING EVENT THIS SATURDAY !

 The event is run by the Chino Invitational Committee and assisted by the very capable Chino High School Music Boosters, one of the most enthusiastic and innovative parent groups around.
 We have had the honor of hosting the most successful marching bands in Southern California, as well as attracting many talented bands from outside the area (e.g., Northern California, Arizona, Utah) as well as the top college marching bands around (e.g., Riverside City College, UCLA, USC, and San Diego State University) acting as guest bands.

-The application material, including entry fee amounts, due dates, contact information, etc. can be found on, www.chino77thcalalry.com starting June 15,2016.
-If you have any questions or you would like us to know you are planning on attending you can email us at, firstname.lastname@example.org,
+Starting in June the application material, including entry fee amounts, due dates, contact information, etc. can be found on, www.chino77thcavalry.com.
+If you have any questions or you would like us to know you are planning on attending you can email us at, firstname.lastname@example.org.